janwilmake/xymake/README.md

 Create a search monitor for @grok (socialdata.tools) so I can track when people inquire the LLM.

+BUG: when profile is not unlocked, the user is not always right. https://x.com/janwilmake/status/1908237939898789981

 # X URL Structure Coverage

 XYMake aims to follow the url structure of X with sensible extensions to it, such as allowing to choose the data format (.md, .json, .html, etc).
 This way, things are always easy to find, just change x.com/... into xymake.com/... and you can see!